PacificBiosciences/HiFi-human-WGS-WDL/README.md

 ## Tertiary analysis

-These files will be output for each run of the workflow if `run_tertiary_analysis` is set to `true` (this is the default).
+These files will be output for each run of the workflow if `run_tertiary_analysis` is set to `true`.
 The files that are being annotated will depend on whether the number of samples is equal to or greater than one:
 - If the number of samples is equal to one, the files being annotated in this step are the sample small variant VCF and SV VCF.
 - If the number of samples is greater than one, the files being annotated in this step are the phased, joint-called small variant VCF and the cohort SV VCF.